MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter.md

     and solving hard problems.
 CoolCo's online cat rental agency sounds like a great combination of the two.
     I would love to connect to talk more about your product and the engineering profile you're looking for.

     My résumé is attached for your convenience.
-You can also read some of my past code here www.github.com/markzuckerberg.
+You can also see my sample projects here: www.markzuckerberg.com, and read some code I've written here: www.github.com/markzuckerberg.
     I look forward to being in touch.

     Best,